-EWOperationException - the operation has been blocked by an Agiloft function, for example a table-level lock.
+EWOperationException - the operation has been blocked by an Agiloft function, e.g. table-level lock.

 EWIntegrityException - specified table cannot be found or its primary key cannot be identified.

 EWUnexpectedException - an unexpected exception has happened; the admin user should report this for investigation.